-Murray Fraser Hall, 2500 University Drive, Calgary, Alberta T2N 1N4
+Murray Fraser Hall, 2500 University Drive NW, Calgary, Alberta T2N 1N4

 Website: law.ucalgary.ca | Email: firstname.lastname@example.org

-The Faculty of Law is an integral part of both a city and province that have become world leaders in the resource and energy sector and that have developed significant high-tech industries.
-These developments are reflected in the legal practices of the firms that make Calgary home, and which support the highly sophisticated financial and cross-border activities of their corporate clients.
-Our faculty are among the finest legal scholars in the nation, and their work is cited by academics, judges, and governments around the world.
-Our Faculty of Law’s award-winning law blog, ABlawg, focuses on up-to-the-minute developments in Alberta law.
-Our students continue to be exemplars of the values of leadership and social commitment that have lain at the core of our school’s ethos since our foundation 40 years ago.
+UCalgary Law is an integral part of both a city and province that have become world leaders in the resource and energy sector and that have developed significant high-tech industries.
+Our faculty are national and global leaders in natural resources, energy, and environmental law (NREEL).
+Our award-winning law blog, ABlawg, focuses on up-to-the-minute developments in Alberta and Canadian law.
+Our students continue to be exemplars of the values of leadership and social commitment that have been at the foundation of our school’s ethos more than 40 years ago.

-Calgary is Alberta’s largest city with a population just shy of 1.2 million situated at the confluence of the Bow and Elbow rivers and nestled in the Foothills of the Rocky Mountains.
-Calgary is home to the second-most corporate head offices in Canada with which UCalgary Law enjoys strong ties.
-Even in winter, Calgary has more hours of sunshine than any major city in Canada.
-The famous Chinook, a mild westerly wind, provides a balmy reprieve from winter temperatures throughout the season.
-Calgarians are renowned for their active lifestyle, taking advantage of one of the most extensive pathway systems in North America, not to mention its close proximity to the mountains for skiing, hiking, and mountain biking.
-We know you will love living in Calgary and learning at UCalgary Law.
+Calgary is Canada’s fastest growing city and Alberta’s largest city with a population of 1.4 million.
+It’s situated at the confluence of the Bow and Elbow Rivers and nestled in the Foothills of the Rocky Mountains.
+Calgary is home to the most corporate head offices per capita in Canada, with which UCalgary Law enjoys strong relationships.
+It is a diverse and welcoming city with more than 30% of its population made up of visible minorities from over 240 ethnic origins.
+Calgarians are renowned for our active lifestyle.
+We take full advantage of one of the most extensive urban pathway systems in North America and our enviable proximity to the Canadian Rockies for snowboarding, skiing, hiking, and mountain biking, as well as for rest and quiet reflection.
+You will love living in Calgary and learning at UCalgary Law!

 - 353 total full time